manthanmk66/SDM-AWS/userstory.md

 * As a examiner I want instructions section, so that I can give instructions prior to the exam
 * As a student I want Questions tags, so that I get the idea abt my solved unsloved and bookmarked questions
 * As examiner I want Live exam counter, so that I can show student the specific time which is assigned to that particular exam
-* As a center I want userverification window , so that i can verify the candidate who is giving exam
+* As a exam coordinator I want userverification window , so that i can verify the candidate who is giving exam
 * As a student I want , so that I get the idea abt my solved unsloved and bookmarked questions
+* As a student